 Ulitsa 25 Oktober, Tiraspol’s main drag, is lined with the city’s paltry collection of prominent shops and restaurants.
 There are new stores, selling trendy merchandise along with striking throw-backs displaying stuff you might have seen in your parent’s (or grandparent’s) photo album.
 The street is tree-lined, wide, impeccably clean and filled with busy people by day and virtually deserted by night, even on weekends.

 So why come here?
 As mentioned, every-day sights and Soviet-style buildings and monuments will stun most Western foreigners and compel them to shoot dozens of pictures as proof of what they saw.
 But use caution.
-People wielding cameras are no longer persecuted as they were just a few years ago, but start taking pictures of anything deemed sensitive to Transnistrian security and you’ll be promptly yelled at by a nearby official.
+People wielding cameras are no longer persecuted as they were just a few years ago, but start taking pictures of anything deemed sensitive to Transnistrian security and you’ll be promptly yelled at by an official, who are always nearby.
 Employing all due inconspicuousness, you should seek out and get pictures of the Dvorets Respubliki (Palace of the Republic), slightly recessed south of the main street between ulitsa Kotovskogo and ulitsa Kommunisticheskaya, which features a mural that defies interpretation.
 Also, check out the neoclassical House of Soviets (Dom Sovetov), standing tall on the eastern end of ulitsa 25 Oktober, featuring a bust of Lenin out front.
 Inside is a memorial to those who died in the 1992 conflict.
 The military-themed Museum of Headquarters (ulitsa Kommunisticheskaya 34) may not allow photos inside, but you should pay a visit anyway.